Haylie House Residential Care Home Privacy Notice

 Trustees of Haylie House Residential Home

-• Contact details including name, address, telephone number and email address
+Contact details including name, address, telephone number are stored securely

 The types of personal information we hold in the visitors’ book and which we may process for health and safety purposes include, but are not limited to:

 We may also collect and use personal information when it is necessary for other legitimate purposes, such as to help us conduct our business more effectively and efficiently – for example, for general IT security management, accounting purposes or financial planning.
 We may also process your personal information to investigate violations of law or breaches of our own internal policies.

 We may also use your personal data where we consider it necessary for complying with laws and regulations, including collecting and disclosing employee personal information as required by law (e.g. for tax, health and safety, anti-discrimination laws), under judicial authorisation, or to exercise or defend our legal rights.

 Legal basis for processing personal data